yiminghu/AnnoPred/README.md

 Keep in mind that this will generate intermediate data at tmp_test/ and test_output/.
 Contents in These folders are reused on different runs, not deleted: you might want to delete this folder before running AnnoPred on a new dataset, or specify a different folder on each run.

 The example command parameters mean:
-* --sumstats=GWAS_sumstats.txt: GWAS summary statistics, with seven fields: hg19chrc, snpid, a1, a2, bp, or and p
+* --sumstats=GWAS_sumstats.txt: GWAS summary statistics, with seven fields: hg19chrc, snpid, a1, a2, bp, or and p. test_data/GWAS_sumstats.txt is a subset of DIAGRAM summary statistics.
+We thank DIAGRAM consortium for making the data publicly available.
+The oringinal download link is http://diagram-consortium.org/downloads.html
 * --ref_gt=validation: path to the reference genotype data.
 We suggest also using validation data as reference data.
 Plink binary format (.bed, .bim, .fam), description can be * found in .
 * --val_gt=validation: path to the validation genotype data.
 Plink binary format, the sixth column in fam file cannot be missing.
 * --coord_out=test_output/coord_out: path for saving a h5py file, which contains validation genotypes, summary statistics and standardized effect sizes of SNPs in common.